ShengHangNB/Datasets/README.md

 Final mark for this subject: 100/100

 ## Dataset description
 The “iris” dataset is used to implement the algorithm, and another two datasets, “Blood transfusion service center” and “wine quality”, are used to evaluate the algorithm.
+The latter two datasets can be used to test the robustness of my algorithm.
 All attributes (except for the target attribute) in these datasets are numerical types

+### “Iris” dataset
+This dataset contains 150 samples with 4 attributes.
+Since this data set has no noise data, and the number of sample and features are relatively small, it is conducive to the realization of the algorithm.

 ### “Blood Transfusion Service Center” dataset
 This dataset has 748 samples (501 samples for training & 246 samples for testing) with 5 numerical attributes.
 This dataset is used to evaluate whether my algorithm can handle some noise samples in the dataset.
 Such as the duplicated samples with the same target value or different target value.
 I do not drop these duplicated samples because my algorithm is able to deal with these special samples.